-- A list of Medicare-certified hospitals in your area based on your city, state, or ZIP code
+- A list of Medicare-certified providers in your area based on your city, state, or ZIP code

-- The hospital on a map and the distance from your home
+- The provider on a map and the distance from your home

 - Comparison of up to three hospitals at a time

 - Patient survey results about how well hospital staff communicate, their experience with the facility, and whether they would recommend it to others

 - Average amount spent on each Medicare patient at each hospital compared with national averages, as well as payment for specific conditions such as heart attack, heart failure, and pneumonia